Ceol of Wessex: Portrayal in the Anglo-Saxon Chronicle

 Ceol is portrayed as the son of Cutha (or Cuthwulf), the son of Cynric of Wessex, beginning his reign in 591.
-The Chronicle states that the following year Ceol's uncle Ceawlin was 'driven out' in a battle at "Woddesbeorg", thought to be in Wiltshire, and modern scholars have inferred that this battle was between Cealwin and Ceol, with Ceol denying the throne to Ceawlin's son Cuthwine.
+The Chronicle states that the following year Ceol's uncle Ceawlin was 'driven out' in a battle at "Woddesbeorg", thought to be in Wiltshire, and modern scholars have inferred that this battle was between Ceawlin and Ceol, with Ceol denying the throne to Ceawlin's son Cuthwine.

 Upon Ceol's death in 597, the throne is said to pass to his brother Ceolwulf.
 Because his son Cynegils was presumably too young to inherit the throne, it was given to the brother, as was probably the custom among the Saxons.

 The Ceolian line

-Ceol is portrayed as the founding member of a sub-house of the House of Wessex which would rule Wessex from 591–645, 648–674 and from 676–685, comprising Ceol, Ceolwulf, Cynegils, Cenwalh, Seaxburh and Centwine.
+Ceol is portrayed as the founding member of a sub-house of the House of Wessex which would rule Wessex from 591 to 645, 648–674 and from 676 to 685, comprising Ceol, Ceolwulf, Cynegils, Cenwalh, Seaxburh and Centwine.
 Coenwulf and Ceolwulf I of Mercia are also claimed to be descendants of Ceol, meaning that the Ceolian line flourished for at least three centuries after its founder's death, and possibly longer.
 (See House of Wessex family tree.)